microsoftgraph/msgraph-sdk-powershell/src/PersonalContacts/PersonalContacts/docs/v1.0-beta/New-MgUserContactFolderContactExtension.md

 # New-MgUserContactFolderContactExtension

 ## SYNOPSIS
-Create new navigation property to extensions for users
+The collection of open extensions defined for the contact.
+Nullable.

 ## SYNTAX